GENDER NEUTRAL & MADE BY PEOPLE OF ALL ETHNICITIES AND BACKGROUNDS

 50 Cent - G-Unit

-Designer brands such as Fendi, Burberry and Gucci began making appearances in Music videos
+Designer brands such as Fendi, Burberry and Gucci began making appearances in Music videos, thus creating demand.

 Nelly made White Air Force 1's the shoe of the era with his hit song